 Sidwell Street and I go way back.
 Give it a few months and it will be twenty years ago that I lived and worked there.
-It’s at the grubby, top end of Exeter High street and even twenty years ago it was grim.
+It’s at the grubby, top end of Exeter High street and even twenty years ago it was a bit grim.
 But it was home for a couple of years whilst I was in my second and third year of uni.
-Me and my two flatmates, Tim and Fiona lived above Kent’s, an antique jewelry shop.
-Mr Kent was our landlord and he ran his dusty old shop down stairs and we had the wonky flat upstairs.
+Me and my two flatmates, Tim and Fiona lived above Kent’s, a crumbling, antique jewelry shop.
+Mr Kent was our landlord.
+He ran his dusty old shop down stairs and we had the wonky flat upstairs.
 The flat wasn’t separate from the shop so if Mr Kent wanted he could just stop in for a chat.
 Rather kindly, he always hollered up the stairs first.
 And usually only did it if we hadn’t paid our rent.

 It was a few doors down from the Odeon.
 I worked at the Odeon for about five years.
 It was my job while I was at uni and a couple more years beyond that as well.
 It’s a proper original Odeon, built in 1937.
 There’s some great original features behind the scenes.
-Sometimes we would go and explore but normally that was frowned upon, especially when we got found out.
+Sometimes we would go and explore the dungeon-like basement, or rummage upstairs beyond the projectionist’s box but that was frowned upon, especially when we got found out.

 Last Saturday I took a crate load of crochet into town and chucked it in the shop window of the old Halfords.
 Sort of.
 I actually knew exactly how I wanted it displayed, I even drew a picture.
-As soon as I heard that I’d been chosen to have my crochet go in a window, I got myself down to Ikea and also did a hasty order on Amazon.
-(If it had been this weekend, I doubt I’d have been able to do that, Ikea has shut its doors now).
+As soon as I heard that I’d been chosen to have my crochet go in a window, I got myself down to Ikea and also did a hasty order on Amazon for spray paint.
+(If it had been this weekend, I doubt I’d have been able to do that, Ikea has shut its doors now – oh Lockdown).